Nagarjun-CS/Health_Care_Bill_Prediction/README.md

-# Healthcare Analysis and Billing Prediction
+# Healthcare Analysis and Sales Enchanement

-This project aims to analyze healthcare trends and predict hospital billing amounts based on patient demographics, medical conditions, and other features.
+This project aims to analyze healthcare trends and enhance hospital revenue based on patient demographics, medical conditions, and other features.
 Using machine learning, we develop a predictive model for hospital billing and visualize key insights related to healthcare costs, patient conditions, and hospital stays.
 The repository contains the Python code for the machine learning model and a Tableau dashboard showcasing key healthcare metrics.

 ---